Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

+In case the connection is rejected, the response includes a message with a *rejected* attribute, containing a *code* and a *message* with the reason why the session was not accepted, and no *sessionId* is defined.

 Error Response
 --------------

-When an *RPC call* is made, the server replies with a *response* message.
-In case of an error response, the *response* message will contain the following
+When an RPC call is made, the server replies with a **response** message.
+An error response will contain the following members:
-members:

 - ``jsonrpc``: A string specifying the version of the JSON-RPC protocol.
 It must be ``2.0``.
 - ``id``: Must match the value of the *id* member in the *request* message.
-If there was an error in detecting the *id* in the *request* message (e.g. *Parse Error/Invalid Request*), *id* is *null*.
+If the error happened even before being able to read the *id* in the *request* message (e.g. a JSON *Parse Error* / *Invalid Request*), *id* is *null*.
-- ``error``: A message describing the error through the following members:
+- ``error``: An object describing the error, with the following members:

-  - ``code``: An integer number that indicates the error type that occurred.
+  - ``code``: A number indicating the type of error that occurred.
+Destined for machine code.
+  - ``data``: An optional value that is particular to each error, and contains additional information about the error itself.
+It usually is an object that at least contains a ``type`` string with the internal name of the error.
   - ``message``: A string providing a short description of the error.
-  - ``data``: A primitive or structured value that contains additional information about the error.
-It may be omitted.
-The value of this member is defined by the server.
+Destined for human reading; it's not a good idea to parse it with machine code, because the wording of messages could change over time.
+Prefer using the ``code`` field to differentiate between types of errors.

-The following example shows a typical error response:
+The following example shows an example error response:

 .. code-block:: json

    {
      "jsonrpc": "2.0",
-     "id": 1,
+     "id": 5,
      "error": {
-       "code": 33,
+       "code": 40101,
-       "message": "Invalid parameter format"
+       "data": { "type": "MEDIA_OBJECT_NOT_FOUND" },
+       "message": "Object '1234567890' not found"
      }
    }